Penny & Loom

 brown leather sofa

-You don't need a brown room — you need one brown thing that means it.
+You don't need a brown room.
+You need one brown thing that means it.
 A sofa, a leather chair, a wide media console.
 Let that piece be the deepest note in the room and build everything else a few shades lighter.
-One committed anchor reads as "designed."
+One committed anchor reads as designed.
 Brown on brown on brown reads as a basement.

 Pair it with warm white, never stark white